cj-dfinity/templates/codelabs-howto.md

 **Headline**

-At the top level the headline must be defined.
-The headline is
+At the top level the headline/title must be defined.
+The headline is defined by using a single #:

 ```
 # Codelab Example